SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 These steps would clarify whether the pipeline generalises beyond MIMIC-IV ICU notes and whether the extracted entities are useful in practical research workflows.

 ##
-## 18.4 Schema, Context, and Downstream Modelling
+## 18.4 Schema, Context, & Downstream Modelling

 The current schema is intentionally limited to `SYMPTOM`, `INTERVENTION`, and `CLINICAL_CONDITION`.
 Future versions could expand coverage while preserving auditability and schema control.
 Potential extensions include: